laminlabs/lamin-legal/docs/terms.md

 # Terms

-Last updated Sep 23rd, 2023.
+Last updated Nov 3rd, 2023.

-We are Lamin Labs GmbH (registered with number HRB 279584) trading as Lamin.

-Our registered address is:
-Ruth Drexel Str.
-122,
-81927 Munich,
-Germany.

-If you have any questions about these Terms, please contact us at `imprint@lamin.ai`.
+We are Lamin, operating the lamin.ai website through our German entity Lamin Labs GmbH, see [here](https://lamin.ai/imprint).

-Lamin operates the lamin.ai website, which provides
+The lamin.ai website provides

-1. documentation for an open-source software package called LaminDB
+1. documentation for an open-source data management software package called LaminDB
-2. a web service called LaminHub to connect & explore so-called "LaminDB instances"
+2. a web service called LaminHub to connect & explore _LaminDB instances_

 By using our service (LaminHub) you accept these Terms.
 If you disagree with these Terms, you must not use our Service.
+If you have any questions about these Terms, please contact us at `imprint@lamin.ai`.

 In using our service, we may process your personal data; more information about this can be found in the [privacy policy](/privacy-policy).